 - Teams may be scheduled for occasional double headers during the season.

-- Forfeits will be declared for games involving ineligible players, ineligible age players, suspended players, or players with expired or no membership cards.
+- Forfeits will be declared for games involving ineligible players, ineligible age players, suspended players, or players with expired or no membership.
 The score of a forfeit game will be 2-0.
 Any team that accrues two forfeits in one season will be expelled from the league.
 The winning team in a forfeited game has the following options: